supertestnet/pulsar/README.md

 My submission for the HRF's encrypted group chat bounty

 # What is this?
-Pulsar is an encrypted chat app that masks all your metadata except your ip address.
+Pulsar is an encrypted chat app that masks all metadata.
 It works by sending fixed-length, fixed-frequency messages over the nostr messaging network.

 # How to try it